 If the game fails to run, or has problems, please try the following:

 On PC platforms, Gigalomania also supports using the graphics from Mega Lo Mania (from the Amiga version - should be in hard disk format, e.g., Whdload version) if you have that game.
 The "data/" folder should be copied into the main gigalomania/ folder, and then rename the "gfx/" folder to something else (e.g., "xgfx/").
 It's up to you to legally obtain the game if you want this feature!

-The game can be entirely controlled with the mouse, though additional keys are: P - [un]pause game; Q - quit and return to start screen.
+The game can be entirely controlled with the mouse or touchscreen, though additional keys are: P - [un]pause game; Escape - quit and return to start screen.
 There is also an option to enable a one mouse button interface, rather than requiring two mouse buttons - to enable, go to "Options" (from the screen where you select an Island to play), and click to change to "ONE MOUSE BUTTON UI".
-This allows playing on touchscreens, and may be preferable for some users (e.g., on touchpads).
-Note that this interface mode is always enabled for some platforms known to be touchscreen (Symbian, Maemo, Meego, Android).
+This may be preferable for some users (e.g., on touchpads).
+(Touchscreen-only platforms like Android don't have this option.)

 When you first load the game, you can choose between two game types:

 You then choose which colour player you wish to be.
 Each player has their own special skill:

 Next you will be shown the main menu.
 To the top left will be shown an island to play, identified by the text to the left (e.g., "Alpha of the First Age").

 There are ten ages in total: 10000BC, 2000BC, 1AD, 900AD, 1400AD, 1850AD, 1914AD, 1944AD, 1980AD, 2100AD.
 For each island you start in a particular age, and can advance up to three ages in the future (eg, if you start in 10000BC then you can advance until 900AD).
 Note that different sectors can be in different ages - the age is a measure of the current level of technology, rather than how much time has passed.